 How can coexistence with existing services in the band (both BWA and FSS) be facilitated?

-Are there any plans to modifiy the technical conditions of existing authorisations to allow e.g. the introduction of large bandwidth solutions?
+Are there any plans to modifiy the technical conditions of existing authorisations to allow e.g. the introduction of wider channel bandwidths such as 10, 20 and 40 MHz?

 What is the impact of the TDD and FDD frequency arrangement for MFCN on the complexity and cost of terminals and on small cell equipment?